 - Payment may be made to healthy volunteers taking part in bioavailability studies, or Phase I studies conducted in Poland.
 But, payment for “sick” volunteers is forbidden.

-- Time period of EC approval is generally 40-45 days in Poland.
+- The period of EC approval is generally 40-45 days in Poland.

-- If study drug or the medical device will be imported from a EU country, there is no need of an import license.
+- If the study drug or the medical device will be imported from an EU country, there is no need for an import license.

 - However, if the import will be done from a non-EU country, then an import license is required from the RA.

 - The quantity of the study drug or medical device to be used in the study must be specified – as per standard practice, a surplus of 25 % may be included in the request to ensure the sufficient number of study supplies are imported to Poland.